-This is highly responsible administrative work managing the Employee Assistance Program of the County's Human Resources Division.
+This is highly responsible administrative and professional work managing the Employee Assistance Program of the County's Human Resources Division.

 Position incumbent receives administrative direction but has broad latitude for exercising initiative and independent judgment in the performance of work assignments.
 Work is reviewed through completed tasks, reports and consultations.

 Manages, monitors, oversees and performs confidential assessment interviews with employees and their families to include: referrals to appropriate treatment providers or programs; case management and appropriate follow up.